 1. Better pricing through market feedback.

 When it comes to housing, my positive desire for better pricing mechanisms is overwhelmed by my distaste for the current market manipulation.
 In 2008, we had a housing bubble.
-Less than a decade later, housing is at near the same levels in most markets nationwide.
+Less than a decade later, housing is at almost the same levels in most markets nationwide.
 We now call this a recovery.
 It’s just insane.

 2. Economic systems that are more localized and, thus, more antifragile.